MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-github.md

     ![GitHub dashboard in Power BI](media/service-tutorial-connect-to-github/power-bi-github-app-tutorial-new-dashboard.png)

-## Modify and publish your app
+## Modify and distribute your app

-Because you've installed a template app, you can make changes to the report and the dashboard, and then publish it as an *app* to colleagues in your organization.
+Because you've installed a template app, you can change the report and dashboard, and then distribute it as an *app* to colleagues in your organization.

 Read about [distributing apps](service-create-distribute-apps.md) to your colleagues.